sq5rix/BlenderPythonLib/README.md

 ## Documentation

 For a comprehensive guide and API reference, please refer to the [BPL Documentation](https://github.com/sq5rix/BlenderPythonLibrary/wiki).
-The documentation is continuously updated to reflect new features and improvements.
+The documentation is planned it will be continuously updated to reflect new features and improvements.

 ## Contributing